fleetbase/ember-ui/docs/components/modal/modal-default.md

 # Modal Component

 This is a reusable Modal component built with Ember.js.

 It provides a customizable UI element that allows users to display content in a popup modal.

 ## Usage

-To use the Click-to-Reveal component, you can simply import it into your Ember component and include it in your template as follows:
+To use the Modal component, you can simply import it into your Ember component and include it in your template as follows:

 ```hbs